Shared Understanding: What Great CX Leaders Cultivate

 In some Customer Service departments – when you listen to the Managers and Team Leaders talking about the quality of a call or email – their answers to these questions are all over the place.

-And yet one of the most foundational aspects of a great Customer Service function is a shared understanding of what a ‘good’ call sounds like.
+One of the most foundational aspects of a strong Customer Service function is a shared understanding of what a good call sounds like — and why.

 And something else to look out for – on a more strategic level.